tapioone/docs/docs/machine-data/historical-data.md

 > Use the ResourceId `https://tapiousers.onmicrosoft.com/CoreApi` for the token request otherwise you get an Unauthorized.

-The {tmid} represents the ID your tapio machine.
+The {tmid} represents the ID of your tapio machine.

 > Each request to the historic data API addresses only one tapio machine.
 To get data for multiple tapio machines you need to call the API multiple times.